ththng/minion-qcbench/docs/pipelineextension.md

 The `create_qctool_samplesheet` function adds metadata about the QC tool to the [`meta`](https://nf-co.re/docs/contributing/components/meta_map) variable, which is accessible throughout the pipeline.

 The third argument of the function is used to specify the command-line arguments required for the tool.
 For example, the tool `Chopper` has an option `-q <Phred score>` to filter reads by a minimum Phred average quality score.
 If you want to use scores of `13` and `15`, the third argument would be `[13,15]`.
-This information is added to the `meta`variable, more specifically the `meta.qc_args` field, making them available to the module when it runs the QC tool (see below).
+This information is added to the `meta`variable, more specifically the `meta.qc_vals` field, making them available to the module when it runs the QC tool (see below).

 ### Changes in `/conf/modules.config`